neptunian/react-photo-gallery/docs/README.md

 ## How It Works

+### Row Layout
-This gallery uses an algorithm adapted from the Knuth and Plass line breaking algorithm.
+This layout uses an algorithm adapted from the Knuth and Plass line breaking algorithm.
 It uses a graph to calculate the best single layout where each possible photo to break on is a node and each row is an edge with a weight of the cost it would be to break at that photo and the shortest path is the final layout.
+The cost of each edge is determined by a demerit, which is the user provided `targetRowHeight` vs the row height if it were to break on this particular photo.
+The further the number is from the `targetRowHeight` the higher the cost.
+What you end up with is a layout with rows that are similar in height and photos that are not being stretched or shrunken abnormally as is what happens in a naive implementation.
+This solves the issue of panoramas shrinking rows or having stragglers at the last row.
+To make sure it's speedy the graph is being built as the shortest path is being calculated so the entire adjacency list is not calculated ahead of time.
+You can control how many nodes that Dijkistra will search when it's visiting a node by adjusting the `maxNodesSearch` property.
+The higher the `maxNodeSearch` the more nodes it will search for the best break but longer it will take.
+See documentation for recommendations.

 Inspired by [this blog article](http://blog.vjeux.com/2014/image/google-plus-layout-find-best-breaks.html) and this [Google Photos blog article](https://medium.com/google-design/google-photos-45b714dfbed1) (under 2.
 Justified Gallery).

+### Column Layout
+Goes through each column looking for the best place to insert the next photo.
+Not recommended for panorama aspect ratios.

 ## Installation